Monday, April 16, 2012

 C.) Satan himself promises eternal life.
 All the way back in the Garden of Eden he deceived Eve and one of the lies he told her was: "You surely shall not die!
 (Gen. 3:4).
 This was a false promise of unending life - a false promise of eternal life.

-11 Hixson, Getting the Gospel Wrong (Xulon Press, 2008), p.
+11 J. B. Hixson, Getting the Gospel Wrong (Xulon Press, 2008), p.
 201. Note: Hixson is writing in regards to the Purpose Driven Gospel, but the same conclusion holds true for the Promise-Only Gospel as well.

 13 Ibid.